the-outcaster/kzi-cartridge-generator/README.md

 - `.kzi` file preview
 - test Linux/Windows-based cartridges before export
 - D-pad reversal fix for native Linux games: note **this is a Kazeta+-only feature for now.**
+- game and audio CD/DVD burning

 *NOTE: fetching icons from SteamGridDB requires you to log in to the website with your Steam account, and supplying your [API key](https://www.steamgriddb.com/profile/preferences/api) when the application asks you for it.*

+## Requirements
+- `python3.13` (you may run into issues with certain features if you use Python 3.14 or later)
+- `genisoimage`
+- `wodim`

 ## Usage
 Simply head over to the [Releases](https://github.com/the-outcaster/kzi-cartridge-generator/releases) page, download the latest AppImage, and execute it.
 Note that you may have to mark it as executable in order to run it.